The Ultimate Dog-Friendly Guide to Houston

 Baker Road Pocket Park Hike & Bike Trail

-368 Baker Road
+368 Baker Rd.

-The Baker Road Pocket Part Hike & Bike Trail spans just half a mile, making it a leisurely place to get some steps with your pooch.
+The Baker Road Pocket Part Hike & Bike Trailopens in new tab spans just half a mile, making it a leisurely place to get some steps in with your pooch.

 Gene Green All-Inclusive Park

-6500 East Sam Houston Pkwy N
+6500 East Sam Houston Pkwy.
+N.

 The Gene Green Dog Parkopens in new tab is a popular off-leash dog park with 3.5 acres of fenced fun for big dogs and 0.7 acres for small dogs.
 Where the large dog area has a pond for swimming, the small dog area has splash pads.
 Both areas have fountains and shade, making the overall park a great place to play, rest, and mingle.